andrewferrier/dotfiles/common/.config/nvim/README.md

 *   Check why mini surround doesn't highlight
 *   Follow symlinks for directory with 'gbc/gbs' (needs recreation instructions)
 *   Allow for setup_outline using treesitter
+*   FIXME: Check for whether packer is installed doesn't seem to work

 ## Presentation Ideas